tanrax/org-social-relay/README.md

 - Perform searches (tags and full text).
 - Participate in groups.

+## Concepts

+- **List nodes**: Index of public nodes.
+Simple list with all the URLs of the Nodes (`https://cdn.jsdelivr.net/gh/tanrax/org-social/org-social-relay-list.txt`).
+It will be used by nodes to find other nodes and share information.
+- **Node**: A server running Org Social Relay (this software).
+It scans the network and shares information with other nodes or clients.
+- **Client**: An application that connects to a Node to get information.
+It can be Org Social or any other application that implements the Org Social Relay API.

 ## Installation

 You need to have Docker and Docker Compose installed.